 - Long Beach Airport (LGB)

-r the bus – the FlyAway bus runs 24/7, costs just under $10 each way, and takes about 30 minutes to get downtown.
+- Or take the bus – the FlyAway bus runs 24/7 and costs just under $10 each way.
+It takes about 30 minutes to get downtown.

 Weather in Los Angeles

-If you are visiting LA in winter, then you can enjoy more moderate temperatures than in many other American cities: from 49ºF to 66ºF.
+- If you visit LA in winter, you can enjoy more moderate temperatures than in many other American cities: from 49ºF to 66ºF.
 Most of the city’s rain comes in February.

-What to Pack for a Los Angeles Trip
+What to Pack for a 3-Day Los Angeles Trip

-For winter, a light jacket and a few long-sleeved shirts and pants will be fine.
-You might also want to bring an umbrella since winter is their rainy season.
+- For winter, a light jacket and a few long-sleeved shirts and pants will be fine.
+You might also want to bring an umbrella since winter is the rainy season.

 As you can imagine, there are plenty of accommodations in Los Angeles for you to choose from.
 Here are a couple of suggestions: